Pedro I of Brazil: Birth

 Pedro was born at 08:00 on 12 October 1798 in the Queluz Royal Palace near Lisbon, Portugal.
 He was named after St. Peter of Alcantara, and his full name was Pedro de Alcântara Francisco António João Carlos Xavier de Paula Miguel Rafael Joaquim José Gonzaga Pascoal Cipriano Serafim.
 He was referred to using the honorific "Dom" (Lord) from birth.

 Through his father, Prince Dom John (later King Dom John VI), Pedro was a member of the House of Braganza (Portuguese: Bragança) and a grandson of King Dom Peter III and Queen Dona (Lady) Maria I of Portugal, who were uncle and niece as well as husband and wife.
 His mother, Doña Carlota Joaquina, was the daughter of King Don Charles IV of Spain.
 Pedro's parents had an unhappy marriage.
 Carlota Joaquina was an ambitious woman, who always sought to advance Spain's interests, even to the detriment of Portugal's.
 Reputedly unfaithful to her husband, she went as far as to plot his overthrow in league with dissatisfied Portuguese nobles.

 As the second eldest son (though the fourth child), Pedro became his father's heir apparent and Prince of Beira upon the death of his elder brother Francisco António in 1801.
 Prince Dom John had been acting as regent on behalf of his mother, Queen Maria I, after she was declared incurably insane in 1792.
-By 1802, Pedro's parents were estranged; John lived in the Mafra National Palace and Carlota Joaquina in Ramalhão Palace.
+By 1802, Pedro's parents were estranged; John lived in the Mafra Palace and Carlota Joaquina in Ramalhão Palace.
 Pedro and his siblings resided in the Queluz Palace with their grandmother Maria I, far from their parents, whom they saw only during state occasions at Queluz.